PCRE2Project/pcre2/doc/html/README.txt

   which specifies that the code value for the EBCDIC NL character is 0x25 instead of the default 0x15.

 .
+If you specify --enable-debug, additional debugging code is included in the build.
+This option is intended for use by the PCRE2 maintainers.

+.
 In environments where valgrind is installed, if you specify

   --enable-valgrind